 Another limiting factor to the commercial adoption of the ASD technology resides in its manufacturing complexity.
 First, making the API-polymer system requires solvent evaporation or melting processes, such as spray drying or melt extrusion.
 These processes require significant development and scale-up efforts, sophisticated equipment and highly trained personnel.
 Furthermore, the solubility of many of today’s candidate APIs is so problematic that they cannot be formulated into an ASD via a scalable process.
 This is especially the case for APIs whose solubility problem is driven by melting point, the so called “brick-dust” APIs.
 This type of API cannot be formulated via melt processing (polymer decomposition at API melting temperature) and often has too low solubility in organic solvents to enable spray drying at scale.
 After production of the ASD, a series of unit operations are then required to produce the final dosage form, such as densification, granulation, mixing and tableting.

 In contrast, bulk production of our deep eutectic formulations is conducted in a single-pot, solvent-free process at mildly elevated temperature (ca 50 °C).
 This process requires minimal development effort and is readily scaled up.
 The liquid formulation obtained via this procedure can be filled directly in capsules, vials or any other container type.
-The simplicity of this production process is a great advantage, especially in early development, as it allows to quickly progress a compound without spending time and resources on drug product scale-up activities.
+The simplicity of this production process is a great advantage, especially in early development, as it allows to quickly progress a compound without spending time and resources on scale-up activities.

 Click the link below to discuss your formulation problem with our deep eutectic solvent designers.